yurishkuro/opentracing-tutorial/java/src/main/java/lesson03/README.md

 are now rewritten as RPC calls to two downstream services, `formatter` and `publisher`.
 The package is organized as follows:

-  * `client/hello.go` is the original `hello.go` from Lesson 2 modified to make HTTP calls
+  * `Hello.java` is a copy from Lesson 2 modified to make HTTP calls
-  * `formatter/formatter.go` is an HTTP server that responds to a request like `GET 'http://localhost:8081/format?helloTo=Bryan'` and returns `"Hello, Bryan!"` string
+  * `Formatter.java` is a Dropwizard-based HTTP server that responds to a request like `GET 'http://localhost:8081/format?helloTo=Bryan'` and returns `"Hello, Bryan!"` string
-  * `publisher/publisher.go` is another HTTP server that responds to requests like `GET 'http://localhost:8082/publish?helloStr=hi%20there'` and prints `"hi there"` string to stdout.
+  * `Publisher.java` is another HTTP server that responds to requests like `GET 'http://localhost:8082/publish?helloStr=hi%20there'` and prints `"hi there"` string to stdout.

 To test it out, run the formatter and publisher services in separate terminals

 ```
-$ go run ./lesson03/exercise/formatter/formatter.go
+$ ./run.sh lesson03.exercise.Formatter server
-$ go run ./lesson03/exercise/publisher/publisher.go
+$ ./run.sh lesson03.exercise.Publisher server
 ```

 Execute an HTTP request against the formatter: